pabloclarkd/web/content/home/skills.md

     icon: list-check
     icon_pack: fas
     name: Project Management
   - description: I have basic SQL skills.
 The projects that I worked on and were centered on web tools occasionally required me to query data and filter it, before working with it in some other software like R or Excel.
-I also had to be familiar with parts of the data models, as I often prepared data for other collaborators to insert or update.
+I also had to be familiar with parts of the data models, as I often prepared data for others insert into our sites´s databases.
     icon: code
     icon_pack: fas
     name: SQL